 - Harsher in Hindsight:

 - Arc Villain Kei Fukuide wrote his novels about Zero and Belial's conflict, with their roles as heroes and villains reversed.
 Although the filming is evidently made earlier, prior to the series Chinese company Blue Arc studios and Tiga Productions created a literal bootleg of an Ultraman movie, Dragon Force: So Long Ultraman.
 This was taken further when Ultraman's role in that film is a villain, suffering much like Zero was in Geed.

 - Belial was revealed to be somewhat more complex.
 His entire motivation to attack the Land of Light was made purely out of revenge for his banishment.
-Makes you wondering if all the Complete Monster traits that he went through in his past appearances were simply a form of Jerkass Façade.
+Makes you wondering if all the Complete Monster traits that he went through in his past appearances were a facade.

 - Hilarious in Hindsight: